GoogleCloudPlatform/spanner-migration-tool/docs/ui/prepare-migration/dataflow-tuning.md

 Please make sure that the custom JAR code is idempotent to manage transaction retries effectively.

-Refer to [Custom transformations](transformations.md) for more details.
+Refer to [Custom transformations](../../transformations/CustomTransformation.md) for more details.

-### Custom Class Name
+#### Custom Class Name
-Specify the fully classified class name of the class containing custom transformation logic.
+Specify the fully classified class name of the class containing custom transformation logic (e.g.: `com.custom.CustomTransformationFetcher.java`).
 For custom transformation, specify both custom jar GCS path and fully classified class name.
 If no custom jar and class name are provided, only the default transformations will be used.

 Present under the Custom Transformations section of the form.

 {: .highlight }
 Specify both the custom class name and custom jar GCS path, or specify neither.

-### Custom Parameter
+#### Custom Parameter
 Specify the custom parameters to be passed to the custom transformation logic implementation.

 Present under the Custom Transformations section of the form.